Khushi406/TicketBookingSystem-modex/README.md

 This is a full-stack ticket booking application built with a Node.js/Express backend and a React/TypeScript frontend.
 It features a robust, concurrency-safe API for booking seats for different shows.

+Build and deployment are managed using Vercel for the frontend and Render for the backend.
 ## Live Application

 - **Frontend (Vercel)**: [https://ticket-booking-system-modex.vercel.app/](https://ticket-booking-system-modex.vercel.app/)